Skyscanner/backpack-android/docs/StarRating/README.md

 ## Usage

-The Star rating component can be used in both XML and Kotlin/Java
+The Star Rating component can be used in both XML and Kotlin/Java

-Example of a Star rating in XML
+Example of a Star Rating in XML

 ```xml
 <net.skyscanner.backpack.starrating.BpkStarRating